Mustafa-Awami/Lara2fa/README.md

 ---

-# 🤝 Contributing
+# 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for bugs, features, or improvements.
+Thank you for considering contributing to Lara2fa!
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ---

 # 🔒 Security Vulnerabilities

-If you discover a security vulnerability within Lara2FA, please send an e-mail to Mustafa Awami at [mustafa.awami1@gmail.com](mailto:mustafa.awami1@gmail.com).
-All security vulnerabilities will be promptly addressed.
+Please review the [security policy](.github/SECURITY.md) on how to report security vulnerabilities.

 ---

-# 📄 License
+# ⚖️ License

-The Lara2FA package is open-source software licensed under the **[MIT license](/LICENSE.md)**.
+The Lara2FA package is licensed under the **[MIT license](/LICENSE.md)**.